parodos-dev/orchestrator-helm-chart/README.md

 8. Run the following command to set up environment variables:

     ```console
-    ./hack/setenv.sh --use-default
+    ./hack/setup.sh --use-default
     ```

-    This script generates a `.env` file that contains all the calculated environment variables.
-You need to source the file to run orchestrator installation command below by running:

-    ```console
-    source .env
-    ```
+    This script creates a secret in the `rhdh-operator` namespace required for Backstage to authenticate against Kubernetes, GitHub and ArgoCD, and also labels the namespaces where workflows run and the ArgoCD instance for the Orchestrator exists, so that the helm chart can identify them when installing/upgrading and deploy the related manifests in the correct namespaces.

     > **NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.
     >